Create a network security group using the Azure portal

 Associate the NSG to the FrontEnd subnet

-In the Settings blade, click Subnets > FrontEnd > Network security group > NSG-FrontEnd.
+Under Settings, select Subnets > FrontEnd > Network security group > NSG-FrontEnd.

-In the FrontEnd blade, click Save.
+In the FrontEnd blade, select Save.

 Create the NSG-BackEnd NSG